Snorkelling in the crystal-clear lagoon of Mauritius

 Megaptera novaeangliae

-Seasonal migrants passing through on their way between Antarctic feeding grounds and tropical breeding waters.
-Occasional sightings from whale-watching vessels, less predictable than sperm whale encounters.
+Seasonal migrants passing through on their annual journey between Antarctic feeding grounds and tropical breeding waters.
+Famous for spectacular breaching — leaping clear of the water.
+Sightings from whale-watching vessels in the July–October window.
+Less predictable than sperm whale encounters but unforgettable when they occur.

 Occasional · Deep water